marcominerva/TinyHelpers/README.md

 **Contribute**

 The project is constantly evolving.
 Contributions are welcome.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.

+> **Warning**
-⚠️ Remember to work on the **develop** branch and not in the **master**.
-Create the Pull Request on develop as target.
+Remember to work on the **develop** branch, don't use the **master** branch directly.
+Create Pull Requests targeting **develop**.